 I was floored to find out that I could actually be earning more than 10 times what I was now earning at the credit union at several financial institutions, most of which had no minimum balance requirements.
 I settled on the American Express Personal Savings account and I opened a High Yield Savings Account with American Express which paid 2% interest (they have since lowered the rate to 1.70%).

-Additionally, there are a few that pay 2% or more in interest and require some sort of minimum balance.
+Additionally, there are a few that pay high interest and require some sort of minimum balance.
 Some of these include:

 Can You Actually Earn 5% on Your Savings?